jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd.md

 #### Debian And Ubuntu Linux

-The `jellyfin-ffmpeg7` deb package required by Jellyfin 10.10 comes with all necessary user mode Mesa drivers.
+The `jellyfin-ffmpeg*` deb package required by Jellyfin comes with all necessary user mode Mesa drivers.

 Besides that you only need to configure the permission of the `jellyfin` user.